A new perspective on dynamic network flow problems via port-Hamiltonian systems: Conclusion

 \section{Conclusion}

-In this article we discuss an optimal control framework for general nonlinear port-Hamiltonian systems of ODE-type and an application to (dynamic) minimum cost flow problems.
+In this article we recast (static and dynamic) minimum cost flow problems in an optimal control framework for general nonlinear port-Hamiltonian systems of ODE-type.
 The well-posedness of optimal control problems constrained by PHS is established and the first-order optimality system is derived.
 Based on this, a gradient descent algorithm exploiting the adjoint formulation is proposed.
-A special case of the discussed framework is given by minimum cost flow problems.
+A special case of the discussed framework is given by (static and dynamic) minimum cost flow problems.
 Here the skew-symmetric matrix contains the information of the incidence matrix which defines the network at hand.
 We validate the approach with the help of simple static and dynamic network flow problems.

 In future work, we plan to extend the concept to more involved network flow problems and gain a deeper understanding of the relationship of optimal control for PHS on graphs and dynamic network flow problems.
 Intrinsic features of PHS, such as the decomposition into subnetworks will be exploited to speed up the algorithms.
+Moreover, dissipation of flow that may occur, for example, due to leaking pipes, can easily be integrated into the model in the PHS framework.